noriaki/Syndication/README.md

 #Upcoming Features
 - [x] Fetching single URL for feeds
 - [x] Fetching Multiple URLs using Promise.all()
-- [ ] Fetching Multiple URLs for feeds
+- [x] Fetching Multiple URLs for feeds and Returing Array of Promises
-- [ ] Parsing multiple feeds
 - [ ] Timeout for Feeds
 - [ ] Storage
 - [ ] Feed Queueing System for Processing Properly